grpc/grpc-dart/example/route_guide/README.md

 $ pub global activate protoc_plugin
 ```

-and follow the directions to add `~/.pub-cache/bin` to your PATH.
+and follow the directions to add `~/.pub-cache/bin` to your PATH, if you haven't
+already done so.

 You can now regenerate the Dart files by running